How Canadian Investors in the U.S. Can Apply for an E-2 Visa

 What does ‘at risk’ mean?

-E-2 visa ownership requirements
+Canadian E-2 visa ownership requirements

-E-2 visas for essential employees
+E-2 visas for Canadian employees

 If a U.S. company is at least 50% Canadian-owned, you may be able to send Canadian employees to work for the U.S. company under E-2 visas as executives, managers, supervisors or employees with essential skills.

-E-2 visas for spouses and children
+E-2 visas for Canadian spouses and children

-Spouses and children under 21 of E-2 investors are entitled to employment authorization – meaning that they can seek employment anywhere in the United States without restrictions or limitations.
+Yes – spouses of E-2 investors are entitled to employment authorization – meaning that they can seek employment anywhere in the United States without restrictions or limitations.

 Can a Canadian E-2 visa holder travel outside of the United States?